wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 }
 ```

-In the above example, the `UserData` loading states are extracted into their own view state.
+In the above example, we extract the `UserData` loading states into a separate view state.
 Instead of providing a model for the `loaded` state, we provide only the raw `UserData` value that can be used by the Loader View to hydrate the Editing View, as defined below:

 ```swift
 struct EditUserProfileViewState {